-- Banned from use in food producing animals in the EU in 1995, and in the US in 2002 due to concerns regarding their undesirable toxicological properties. - To ensure food safety and consumer protection, strict legislation exists to monitor the levels of the marker residues in food. - Recently, the EU Reference Point for Action (RPA) has been reduced from 1.0 μg kg-1 to 0.5 μg kg-1.
+- Banned from use in food producing animals due to concerns regarding their undesirable toxicological properties. - To ensure food safety and consumer protection, strict legislation exists to monitor the levels of the marker residues in food. - Recently, the EU Reference Point for Action (RPA) has been reduced from 1.0 μg kg-1 to 0.5 μg kg-1.

-Nitrofurans and their metabo- lites 0,5 μg/kg for each of the metabolites of furazolidone (AOZ or 3-amino-2- oxazolidinone), furaltadone (AMOZ or 3-amino-5-methylmorpholino-2- oxazolidinone), nitrofurantoin (AHD or 1-aminohydantoin), nitrofurazone (SEM or semicarbazide) and nifursol (DNSH or 3,5-dinitrosalicylic acid hydrazide) -- -- ---
+Nitrofurans and their metabo- lites 0,5 (') 0,5 μg/kg for each of the metabolites of furazolidone (AOZ or 3-amino-2- oxazolidinone), furaltadone (AMOZ or 3-amino-5-methylmorpholino-2- oxazolidinone), nitrofurantoin (AHD or 1-aminohydantoin), nitrofurazone (SEM or semicarbazide) and nifursol (DNSH or 3,5-dinitrosalicylic acid hydrazide) -- --------- ---

-Fig. Commission Regulation (EU) No. 2019/1871 of 7 November 2019 on reference points for action for non-allowed pharmacologically active substances present in food of animal origin
+Commission Regulation (EU) No. 2019/1871 of 7 November 2019 on reference points for action for nonallowed pharmacologically active substances present in food of animal origin